 Sheriff’s sales are generally a way for the lending institution to get possession of a property on mortgage foreclosure so the property can be resold.
 The lending institution can bid their judgment in addition to interest, taxes and attorney fees without putting up the cash.
 The plaintiff’s bid will also include the cost of the sale.
-Addresses of properties that are up for sale are available in the Mortgage Foreclosure Book in the Civil office, Room 100 Courthouse, posted on the Public Notice Board in the Allen County Courthouse, and published in the Fort Wayne Journal Gazette.
+Addresses of properties that are up for sale are available in the Mortgage Foreclosure Book in the Civil office, Room 100 Courthouse, posted on the Public Notice Board in the Allen County Courthouse, and published in the local newspaper.

 - All sales take place in Room 100 in the Allen County Court House.

 - SALES ARE SCHEDULED FOR 2:00 PM: HOWEVER, MULTIPLE PROPERTY SALES MAY BE SCHEDULED AT AN EARLIER TIME.
 Sales are generally held Tuesday through Thursday, except holidays, or days that banks are closed.
 OTHER THAN BIDDING, ALL CONVERSATIONS WILL CEASE DURING THE SALE.
 CELL PHONES ARE NOT ALLOWED IN THE ALLEN COUNTY COURTHOUSE AND ANY OTHER ELECTRONIC DEVICES MUST BE TURNED OFF DURING THE SALE.
 Be advised that sales can also be cancelled for various reasons.